fortrabbit/help/docs/install-statamic-3.md

 #### 3.e Init Git on the fortrabbit App

-Still logged in by SSH on the fortrabbit App:
+We need to create a separate branch to avoid triggering a deployment when pushing to the deploy service.
+So, make sure you are still logged in by SSH on the fortrabbit App.

+First add a `.gitignore` file.
+Its contents should be the same as the `.gitignore` file on your local project.
+Then:

-1. Init git
+1. Initialise a new git repo: `git init`.
+2. `git add .` & `git commit -m 'initial commit'`
-2. Create an `editorial` branch and check it out (`git checkout -b 'editorial'`)
+3. Create an `editorial` branch and check it out (`git checkout -b 'editorial'`)
-3. Add the fortrabbit deploy service as origin remote
+4. Add the fortrabbit deploy service as a remote (`git remote add fortrabbit {{ssh-user}}@deploy.{{region}}.frbit.com:{{app-name}}.git`)
-4. Create a Git user (see example below)
+5. Create a Git user (see example below)

 ```shell
 git config --global user.name "John Doe"